nelsonokothguya/goodfood-dashboard/README.md

 Open your browser and navigate to: http://localhost:3000

 ## Notes
-Please replace <repository-url> with the actual URL of your Git repository.
  Before using this README.md, be sure to verify and adjust any special formatting or sections to meet the specific requirements of your project.